On Error Correction for Nonvolatile Processing-In-Memory: Introduction

 \section{Introduction}

-Processing in memory (PiM) is a computing paradigm of great potential to improve the performance and/or energy efficiency of many emerging memory-bound and data-intensive applications.
+Processing in memory (PiM) is a promising computing paradigm for data-intensive applications.
 The core idea is performing logic operations directly within the memory system to minimize, if not eliminate, lengthy and power hungry data transfers.
-PiM features a rich design space spanned by the underlying memory technology, where in the memory hierarchy the computation takes place, and how logic operations are performed.
-For example, more traditional PiM architectures based on SRAM~\cite{aga2017compute}, DRAM~\cite{seshadri2017ambit}, or {PCM, STT-MRAM, ReRAM~\cite{li2016pinatubo}} perform computation at the array periphery by exploiting sense amplifiers or by using dedicated logic blocks, where the result of each logic operation has to be written back to the corresponding memory element.
-Computing directly within the memory arrays is also possible, where memory elements get seamlessly updated with the results of computation, in-situ, using different memory technologies such as DRAM~\cite{gao2019computedram,xin2020elp2im}, ReRAM~\cite{kvatinsky2014magic,imani2017mPiM}, STT-MRAM~\cite{wang2015general} or SOT/SHE-MRAM \cite{wang2021computational}.
+PiM features a rich design space spanned by (i) the underlying memory technology, (ii) where in the memory hierarchy the computation takes place, and (iii) how logic operations are performed.
+More traditional PiM architectures based on SRAM~\cite{aga2017compute}, DRAM~\cite{seshadri2017ambit}, {STT-MRAM} or {ReRAM~\cite{li2016pinatubo}} perform computation at the memory array periphery by exploiting sense amplifiers or by using dedicated logic blocks.
+In this case, the result of each logic operation has to be written back to the corresponding memory element.
+Computing directly within the memory arrays is also possible.
+This time, memory elements get seamlessly updated with the results of computation, in-situ, using different memory technologies such as DRAM~\cite{gao2019computedram,xin2020elp2im}, ReRAM~\cite{kvatinsky2014magic,imani2017mPiM}, STT-MRAM~\cite{wang2015general} or SOT/SHE-MRAM \cite{wang2021computational}. {\em In this paper we target an especially promising class of PiM for energy efficiency, which can perform universal Boolean computation directly in nonvolatile memory (NVM)~\cite{kvatinsky2014magic,imani2017mPiM,resch2020mouse}. }